antonbabenko/pre-commit-terraform/.github/CONTRIBUTING.md

     * `docker build -t pre-commit --build-arg INSTALL_ALL=true .`
     * `docker build -t pre-commit --build-arg <NEW_HOOK>_VERSION=latest .`
     * `docker build -t pre-commit --build-arg <NEW_HOOK>_VERSION=<1.2.3> .`
+2. Add Docker structure tests to [`.github/.container-structure-test-config.yaml`](.container-structure-test-config.yaml)
-2. Add new hook to [`.pre-commit-hooks.yaml`](../.pre-commit-hooks.yaml)
+3. Add new hook to [`.pre-commit-hooks.yaml`](../.pre-commit-hooks.yaml)
-3. Create hook file.
+4. Create hook file.
 Don't forget to make it executable via `chmod +x /path/to/hook/file`.
-4. Test hook.
+5. Test hook.
 How to do it is described in [Run and debug hooks locally](#run-and-debug-hooks-locally) section.
-5. Test hook one more time.
+6. Test hook one more time.
     1. Push commit with hook file to GitHub
     2. Grab SHA hash of the commit
     3. Test hook using `.pre-commit-config.yaml`: